emir-sadettin/Wave/README.md

 Many of the `.wav` readers I have tried do not take care of this information, and it took me a while to figure out why my program was not working as expected.

 I hope this is as helpful to you as it was to me.
+Please let me know if there are any problems by opening up an issue.